Macron says Russia can't win in Ukraine after strike on mall

 “I ran away from the epicenter with all of my strength,” she said.
 Fighting back tears, she added: “You have to be a real monster” to strike a shopping mall.

 Many of those inside quickly fled the building when an air raid siren sounded and took shelter across the street, Ukrainian Interior Minister Denis Monastyrsky said.
-Several of the bodies of those who didn’t make it out in time are burned beyond recognition and their identification could take days, he said.
+Several of the bodies of those who didn’t make it out in time are burned beyond recognition, he said.

 In addition to the 18 killed, authorities said 59 were wounded.
 Another 21 people are still missing, Monastyrsky said.

 The attack recalled strikes earlier in the war that hit a theater, a train station, and a hospital.
-Ukrainian President Volodymyr Zelenskyy called it “one of the most daring terrorist attacks in European history,” while the G-7 leaders said “indiscriminate attacks on innocent civilians constitute a war crime.”
+Ukrainian President Volodymyr Zelenskyy called it “one of the most daring terrorist attacks in European history.”

+Rocket attacks continued elsewhere in Ukraine, with authorities in the city of Dnipro reporting that workers at a diesel car repair shop were trapped in rubble after a strike from a cruise missile fired from the Black Sea, Ukrainian news agencies reported.
+The Ukrainian military managed to intercept and destroy other missiles fired at the city, the agencies said.

 Konashenkov also alleged that the mall was not in use, a false claim that witnesses contradicted.